wp-plugins/bepro-listings/readme.txt

 1. Put this shortcode [bl_all_in_one] in any page or post.
 2. Confirm "Ajax Page" is selected on the BePro Listings admin page, for the option "how links open".

 Thats it, everything works on one page (**google maps**, listings, categories, search, etc).
 When you are ready for *custom configurations*, we have a plethora of extra shortcodes and options.
-If you prefer an alternative to the DIY method, check out our **$1 one dollar wordpress themes** and available **support** on our website.
+If you prefer an alternative to the DIY method, check out our **$1 one dollar wordpress themes** and **available support** on our website.

+Remember, unlike other solutions, just about everything in BePro Listings can be set to an **off state** i.e. removed.
+So, if your solution does not need **Google Maps**, ajax, or cost related info, then simply turn off the options in the admin.
+Then use the shortcodes that do focus on your needs.

 = Popular Uses =

 BePro Listings can be applied to any listings scenario.
 It's designed to be modular and flexible, facilitating custom combinations, as you integrate it into your current theme.
-Configure options like, # of uploads, ajax filter, default search distance, and item page details.
+Configure options like, # of uploads, **ajax search filter**, default search distance, and item page details.
 With our buddypress option, you can allow your members to control their own submissions (add/edit/delete).
 Look at some of the ways people are using the plugin:

 	* Paid Listings - Use our s2member or PMPro addons to charge users for listing on your website
 	* Store Finder - List your store or shop branches including, location and contact details